 Positioning Figures and Tables: Large figures and tables may span across both columns.
 Captions should be below the figure or table.
 You can have up to 2 pages of figures and tables following your 2 pages of text.
 Use the abbreviation “Fig. 1”, even at the beginning of a sentence.

-Figure Labels: Use 8 point Times New Roman for Figure labels.
-“Magnetization, M”, not just “M”.
+Figure Labels: Use 8 point Times New Roman for Figure labels and make them verbatim, such as “Magnetization, M”, not just “M”.
 If including units in the label, present them within parentheses.
 Do not label axes only with units.
 In the example, write “Magnetization (A/m)” Do not label axes with a ratio of quantities and units.
 For example, write “Temperature (K)”, not “Temperature/K”.

 Figures and tables should be numbered consecutively.
 Use Arabic numerals for figures and Roman numerals for tables.